-If you believe that the eternal struggle is between heaven and earth, or between
+If you believe that the eternal struggle goes on between heaven and earth, or

-fire and water, then you are wrong.
-The eternal struggle goes on in companies
+between fire and water, then you are wrong.
+The eternal struggle takes place in

 The line is the fixed structure, the hierarchy, through which a defined function